Managing your finances

 Every time you purchase a good or service in Australia, you have certain rights and obligations under Australian Consumer Law.
 For more information visit Consumer Affairs Victoria.

-For practical, confidential help and money advice, book an in-person or phone appointment with a Student Support Advisor
+For practical, confidential help and money advice, book an in-person or phone appointment with a Student Welfare Advisor